 Additional observations have been done using archival data by XMM-Newton and AGILE.

 We don’t expect any electromagnetic counterpart to a binary black hole.
 No-one found anything with the exception of Fermi GBM.
 This has found a weak signal which may be coincident.
-More work is required to figure out if this is genuine.
+More work is required to figure out if this is genuine (the statistical analysis looks OK, but some times you do have a false alarm).
 It would be a surprise if it is, so most people are sceptical.
 However, I think this will make people more interested in following up on our next binary black hole signal!

 Naming The Event